IgniteUI/igniteui-docfx/en/components/for_of.md

 <p class="highlight">
 `igxForOf` is now available as an alternative to `ngForOf` for templating large amounts of data.
 The `igxForOf` uses virtualization technology behind the scenes to optimize DOM rendering and memory consumption.
 Virtualization technology works similar to Paging by slicing the data into smaller chucks which are swapped from a container viewport while the user scrolls the data horizontally/vertically.
 The difference with the Paging is that virtualization mimics the natural behavior of the scrollbar.
 The directive is creating scrollable containers and renders small chunks of the data.
-Is is used inside igx-grid and it can be used to build virtual igx-list.
+It is used inside `igx-grid` and it can be used to build virtual `igx-list`.
+`igxForOf` can be used to virtualize data horizontally, vertically or both.
 </p>
 <div class="divider"></div>

 ### igxFor Demo

 <div class="sample-container loading" style="height:780px">
-    <iframe src='{environment:demosBaseUrl}/igx-for' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
+    <iframe src='{environment:demosBaseUrl}/igx-for-sample-1' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>
 </div>
 <br/>
 <!--<button data-localize="stackblitz" class="stackblitz-btn">view on stackblitz</button> -->